DominikNozka/veracity-sdk-doc/README.md

 # Android Veracity SDK
-A powerfull item protection and item verification Veracity Protocol library for Android.
+Veracity Protocol library for Android — a powerful item protection and verification.

 ## Architecture overview
 ![Image of SDK](https://github.com/DominikNozka/veracity-sdk-doc/blob/master/SDK.png)

 ### Input data
 Veracity SDK takes care of the whole upload process.
-It allows you to automatically upload fingerprint image files, overview image and configurable data with easy interface for protection, verification and item search.
+It allows you to automatically upload fingerprint image files, overview image, and configurable data using a simple interface for protection, verification and item search.

 ### Event data
-SDK automatically observe data in our database and allows you to receive protected and verified objects as well as Firebase notifications.
+The SDK automatically checks data in our database and allows you to receive protected and verified objects as well as Firebase notifications.

 ### API data
 Allows you to download data from our database.
-API includes automatic download, caching and data parsing.
+The API includes automatic download, caching and data parsing.

 ### Detail capture
-Veracity SDK include Activity that is able to capture item fingeprint in .png file.
-It includes augmented reality as well as manual guiding to obtain image fingerprints.
+Veracity SDK includes an Activity enabling to capture item fingerprint in the .png file format.
+It includes augmented reality, as well as manual guiding mechanism to obtain image fingerprints.

 ## Instalation
-add the jitpack.io repository to your build.gradle file:
+Add the jitpack.io repository to your build.gradle file:
 ```
 allprojects {
  repositories {